JasperKimmel/CPRRhythm/README.md

 - **Feature request?** Share in [Discussions](https://github.com/jasperkimmel/CPRRhythm/discussions/categories/ideas)

 > To prevent my support system from beging abused by spammers, getting support requires you to have a GitHub account.

-## ⚠️ Important Disclaimer

-This app is a training aid.
-Always call emergency services first and use proper CPR training.

 ## ☕ Support Development